rach7777/monax-may/content/blog/2018/2018-11-08-agreements-network-legal-producers-&-testers.md

 author:    Nina Kilbride, CCO

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "The Agreements Network includes natural checks and balances to support quality legal products."
+excerpt:   "The Agreements Network includes natural checks and balances to support quality legal products and harnesses existing legal processes to create opportunity and value."

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself